nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 # show_answer('quadrature marginalisation')
 ```

-In fact, since $p(y)$ is thusly implicitly known,
+In fact, since $p(y)$ is implicitly known in this way,
-we often don't bother to write it down, simplifying Bayes' rule (eqn.
+we often omit it, simplifying Bayes' rule (eqn.
 BR) to

 $$ p(x|y) \propto p(x) \, p(y|x) \,.  \tag{BR2} $$

-Actually, do we even need to care about $p(y)$ at all?
-All we really need to know is how much more likely some value of $x$ (or an interval around it) is compared to any other $x$.
+Do we even need to care about $p(y)$ at all?
+In practice, all we need to know is how much more likely one value of $x$ (or an interval around it) is compared to another.
-The normalisation is only necessary because of the *convention* that all densities integrate to $1$.
+Normalization is only necessary because of the *convention* that all densities integrate to $1$.
-However, for large models, we usually can only afford to evaluate $p(y|x)$ at a few points (of $x$), so that the integral for $p(y)$ can only be roughly approximated.
-In such settings, estimation of the normalisation factor becomes an important question too.
+However, for large models, we can usually only afford to evaluate $p(y|x)$ at a few points (of $x$), so the integral for $p(y)$ can only be roughly approximated.
+In such settings, estimating the normalization factor becomes an important question too.

 <a name="Interactive-illustration"></a>